your-diary/ydl/README.md

 `get_video_id` constructs a list of video ids associated with a username, a channel id or a playlist id (hereafter, we call them *target*s), and writes the list to a specified file.
 Each video id is appended to the file as long as it is not found in the file.
 This makes it possible, if you in the past called `get_video_id` with the same arguments, to *update* the file.

 `ydl` reads a specified file to construct a list of video ids and then makes `youtube-dl` download videos according to the list.
 When a video is successfully downloaded, the video id corresponding to it is prepended with a number sign `#`, which indicates "you have already downloaded the video".
 By that, you can suspend and resume the operation (without re-downloading anything), or only download newly uploaded videos after updating the list file by `get_video_id`.

+<a name="step_by_step_documentation"></a>
+### I'm a Beginner / I Have No Time to Read This Long Documentation

+We offer a step by step documentation for beginners, which is completely independent of this exhaustive documentation.
+How to set up environment, how to install `ydl` and how to use it are explained in detail with dozens of screenshots.
+Visit our [website](http://ynn-note.com/articles/ydl/index.html) to read it.

 ### Example 1